“She has gravitas and forensic precision.” Legal 500 2017

 In the private law arena, she deals with the full range of Children Act applications from protracted contact cases and cases where there are serious domestic violence or sexual abuse allegations to applications to permanently remove children from the jurisdiction and Hague Convention cases.

-She has represented a number of clients on a direct public access basis, in particular in relation to private law Children Act applications.
+She regularly represents clients on a direct public access basis, in particular in relation to private law Children Act applications.

 Court of Protection

-Magdalen has a growing Court of Protection practice in which she specialises in health and welfare cases.
-She has represented a number of Local Authorities, families and protected parties.
-She has been instructed by the Official Solicitor.
+Magdalen has a substantial Court of Protection practice in which she specialises in health and welfare cases.
+She represents Local Authorities, families and protected parties.
+She is regularly instructed by the Official Solicitor.
 She has experience of transitioning cases from the Family Court to the Court of Protection.

 Other related experience includes applications under the inherent jurisdiction in relation to vulnerable adults, and mental health applications in the County Court (such as applications to displace nearest relatives).Book BarristerBack to top